SCION Applications to use today

 JinglePings

 Or see SCION pings in action with JinglePings.
 JinglePings is a fun activity where you can light up pixels on a canvas by sending a ping to a SCION address that specifies the x, y coordinates of the pixel you want to change, as well as the RGBA (red, green, blue, alpha) values you want to change the pixel to.
-By sending massive amounts of pings you are then able to claim a spot on the canvas and put your own art there.
+By sending several pings you are then able to claim a spot on the canvas and put your own art there.

 The JinglePings canvas is displayed on a public screen in Zurich, Switzerland and streamed online.
 The live stream is accessible on the traditional IP network.